 6. Turn off your cell phone while driving

 Ditching your phone while driving may not directly lower car insurance rates, but it may help prevent accidents and traffic tickets, which can increase premiums.
 The National Transportation Safety Board recommended a nationwide ban on the use of cell phones and text messaging devices while driving.
 If adopted by all states, it would be illegal to use a phone while driving, even if you used accessories that allowed you talk on the phone without using your hands.

 Currently, the use of mobile devices while driving is governed by state laws with varying degrees of scope.
 Some states ban all use of handheld cell phones while driving, others prohibit just novice drivers from using cell phones behind the wheel.
 Meanwhile, some states ban only text messaging while driving.
 Regardless of what the laws are in your state, safety experts say it's best to stay focused on the road rather than talk on the phone and drive.

 No Obligation Consultation

-When you’ve been seriously injured, you have questions—turn to Schmidt Kramer and speak with our Pennsylvania injury lawyers today.
+When you’ve been seriously injured, you have questions—turn to Schmidt Kramer and speak with our personal injury lawyers in Harrisburg today.
 Our Dauphin County car accident attorneys in Harrisburg will walk you through the legal process and get you back on your feet.
-Call (800) 232-6301 or fill out a free online consultation form—it’s yet another way to Talk to a Lawyer.
+Call (888) 476-0807 or fill out a free online consultation form—it’s yet another way to Talk to a Lawyer.